 If you have a corporate legal structure in place, lenders and creditors can look to other elements, such as activity associated to your business-based bank account, how responsibly you handle your business licenses and Secretary of State filings, or perhaps your business plan and financial accounting practices.

 If your company is a DBA that has no corporate parent, then you — personally — ARE the parent!
-Creditors will look at your personal banking situation, your personal legal entanglements and debts, your financial responsibility, and, most importantly, your personal credit.
+Creditors will look at your personal banking situation, your personal legal entanglements and debts, your personal financial responsibility, and, most importantly, your personal credit.
 You will be the one carrying the financial responsibility for your business.

 And don't forget...
 D&B is very particular about what payment history can be added to the business credit report, especially business expenses that are paid using personal bank accounts or credit/debit cards.
 Using personal payment methods when paying for business purchases or expenses will often disqualify them from being added to a D&B report.